Endless Summer SALE · UP TO 65% OFF Summer SALE · 65% OFF Ends in Bundle up & save · buy more, save more · up to 65% off Shop Bundles →

 How to shop compliant, tested hemp

-• Hemp cultivation and processing are prohibited in DC
+• No local hemp cultivation or processing program exists in DC

-• Smoking hemp allowed only on private property
+• Smoking hemp allowed only on private property; public smoking prohibited

 Helpful resource: Learn more about Washington D.C., DC, USA